Chaoses-Ib/DirectoryOpus/Manual/release_history/opus13_detailed/columns.md

 - Evaluator Columns (custom columns):
   - (Configured via Preferences / File Display Columns / Evaluator Columns.)
   - Allows you to create your own columns built using Evaluator code.
 Similar to script columns, but easier and with lower performance overheads.
-  - One provided examples shows how to display the raw bitmap size of an image (Width x Height x Depth).
+  - One provided example shows how to display the raw bitmap size of an image (Width x Height x Depth).
-  - Another example defines a column which will show the word "Compact" for compressed files (i.e. where "disksize \< size").
+  - Another example provides a column showing Modified timestamps with just the time, if the date is today, and the date otherwise.
   - Values from build-in columns are available as variables, allowing you to focus on logic rather than extracting data from files.
 For example, a column showing the modified time for files modified today, and the modified date otherwise, could be defined with a simple one-line expression.
 - Evaluator Groups (custom grouping):
   - (Configured via Preferences / File Display Columns / Evaluator Groups.)